Skip to content

 Architecture and Key Features

-• Transformer Encoder: Employing a transformer encoder to process the entire image and capture long-range dependencies.
+• Vision Transformer (ViT) Backbone: Uses a transformer encoder to process the entire image, capturing long-range dependencies.
+Learn more about this architecture in the Vision Transformer (ViT) glossary.

-• Hybrid CNN Feature Extraction: Combining CNNs for initial feature extraction with transformer layers for global context.
+• Hybrid CNN Feature Extraction: Combines CNNs for initial feature extraction with transformer layers for global context integration.

 Performance Metrics